 It’s easier to estimate as accurately as possible

 Estimation is aimed to forecast the amount of time and money that are to be spent according to the amount of project requirements.
 In a fixed price contract, unlike the others, all requirements are strictly defined.
-This feature makes it easier to estimate as accurately as possible and then meet this estimates.
+This feature makes it easier to estimate as accurately as possible and then meet these estimates.

 In other models (time & material and dedicated team) it is expected that during the work there will be additional requests from the customer, programmers’ suggestions, etc., which is difficult to predict and take into account in advance.
 That’s why estimation of web projects is challenging, but not in case of fixed price model.